 Beardruff refers to the ashy dry flakes of skin borne of exhaustion of moisture and vital oils by the growing beard.

 Beard balm replenishes the oils and hydrates both the skin and hair.
 Its application counters the formation of beardruff in the first place.

 These are common when growing a beard.
 It could be as a result of clogged pores blocking the follicles resulting in slight inflammation and causing irritation.

-The best beard balms contain ingredients that unblock the pores and also serves as a hydrant to both the skin and the beard.
+The best beard balms contain ingredients that unblock the pores and also serve as a hydrant to both the skin and the beard.

 Beard Balms derive their fragrance from their essential oils.
 They should give your beard a pleasant, mild smell – nothing too overpowering.

 Viking Revolution’s Beard Balm with Sandalwood Scent has a delightful scent derived from sandalwood oil.

 Plus you get to benefit from Sandalwood properties like anti-inflammation, and it’s supposed to help soothe nerves!

 Ultimately we want a beard to be proud of and to show off to the world.

 Healthy, well-nourished skin or beard is visually appealing.